 Vice-Chair Joyce commented on the excavation and noted that wherever a building goes up the hill, it is easy to see how the excavation is stepped up the hill.
-He believed that was a major concern.
-When the applicant contends that they were the same, Vice-Chair Joyce agreed that there were certain areas in both where a fairly substantial amount is carved out of the hill, most of which is for the underground parking, which should be the same between the two plans.
+Vice-Chair Joyce agreed that there were certain areas in both where a fairly substantial amount is carved out of the hill, most of which is for the underground parking, which should be the same between the two plans.
 He believed in looking at the old plan that it was evident that the buildings step up the hill and the excavation was considerably reduced.
 In his mind, other than the parking, the buildings were not the same.